 During the Troubles, paramilitary groups such as the Irish Republican Army (IRA) and the Ulster Volunteer Force (UVF) played a significant role in the conflict.
 These groups were responsible for many bombings, shootings, and other violent incidents, and were often seen as the main perpetrators of violence in the city.

 However, with the signing of the Good Friday Agreement, these groups began to disarm and disband.
 The IRA, for example, announced a ceasefire in 1994 and eventually disbanded in 2005.
 The UVF also announced a ceasefire in 1994 and has since disbanded.
-(See Also: Is El Salvador Safe To Visit Now?
-Discover The Truth)
+(See Also: Is Rome Safe To Visit?
+A Traveler’s Guide)

 While these groups are no longer active, there are still concerns about their legacy and the impact they had on the city.
 Many residents of Belfast still live in fear of these groups, and there are still areas of the city that are considered no-go zones.